2024–25 San Francisco Dons women's basketball team

-The 2024–25 San Francisco Dons women's basketball team represents the University of San Francisco in the 2024–25 NCAA Division I women's basketball season.
-They are led by ninth-year head coach Molly Goodenbour.
-The Dons, as members of the West Coast Conference (WCC), play their home games at the Sobrato Center in San Francisco, California.
+The 2024–25 San Francisco Dons women's basketball team represented the University of San Francisco in the 2024–25 NCAA Division I women's basketball season.
+They were led by ninth-year head coach Molly Goodenbour.
+The Dons, as members of the West Coast Conference (WCC), played their home games at the Sobrato Center in San Francisco, California.

 Previous season

 The Dons finished the 2023–24 season 14–16, 10–6 in WCC play, to finish in a tie for third place.
 They lost in the quarterfinals of the WCC tournament to Pacific.